NC-54 Waterline Replacement Project

 How will I know about detours, changes in traffic patterns, etc.?

-In addition to other notifications, signage will inform and direct property owners, residents, and visitors in the NC-54 area regarding detours, changes in traffic patterns, and access issues throughout construction.
+In addition to other notifications, we'll put out signs.
+These will help property owners, residents, and visitors in the NC-54 area navigate the detours, changes in traffic patterns, and access issues.
 Disturbed areas along roadways and sidewalks will be repaved, and lawns will be graded and reseeded at the end of the project.

 Will my water service be affected by this project?